opentap/opentap/doc/Developer Guide/Resources/Readme.md

 ![](./Scpi.png)

 In some cases, VISA device discovery can cause issues.
-This mostly occurs with VISA vendors who does not support it.
+This mostly occurs with VISA vendors who do not support it.
 In that case, the behavior can be disabled by setting the environment variable OPENTAP_NO_VISA_DISCOVERY to "true".